 Entrepreneurship is the backbone of our city, and many local businesses are adapting how they engage with the community during these changing times.
 We've gathered a few examples of how you can continue connecting with local businesses, artists, attractions and more.
-Re-post local content to your Instagram story, do some early Christmas shopping online, engage with digital content like live-streams & tutorials, or stop in at newly reopened businesses and make a purchase while following AHS guidelines.
+Re-post local content to your Instagram story, do some shopping online, engage with digital content like live-streams & tutorials, or stop in at open storefronts and make a purchase while following AHS guidelines.
 Whatever support looks like to you, we know these businesses will appreciate it.

-Remember to continue practicing safe social distancing and frequent hand washing and following the guidelines put in place to keep everyone safe.
+Remember to continue practicing safe social distancing, frequent hand washing and following the guidelines put in place to keep everyone safe.

 The Most Edmonton Thing you can Do